DONATE | DONATE ViA PAYPAL | SUBSCRIBE | FIRST FOOD CONNECTION HUB

 Equity work with meaning and impact begins with a personal learning journey.
 The USBC places a premium on meaningful opportunities for all voices to be heard, and is committed to diversity, equity, and inclusion (DEI).
 Centering racial equity is a fundamentally-important part of our collective work building a "landscape of breastfeeding support" for all babies and families across the U.S. We're thrilled to have you on this journey with us!

-In this webinar, Felisha Brooks-Floyd presents on the foundational skills of confronting implicit bias within ourselves before engaging with external sources of bias.
+In this webinar, Felisha Brooks-Floyd, BS, CLC, IBCLC presents on the foundational skills of confronting implicit bias within ourselves before engaging with external sources of bias.
 She discusses how racism is upheld by both explicit and implicit bias and how racism is a structure we have all inherited.
 Attendees will learn how to perform critical self-assessments so that we are prepared to dismantle systems of structural racism and advance true and meaningful equity and inclusion.

-Session 2: Decolonizing Lactation Education
+Session Two: Decolonizing Lactation Education

-Become acquainted with the Indigenous Breastfeeding Counselor program and learn how the formation of this course was built to serve the Native community with skilled Native lactation care.
+Presented by Camie Goldhammer, MSW, LICSW, IBCLC and Kimberly Moore-Salas, IBCLC, this webinar will introduce you to the Indigenous Breastfeeding Counselor program and learn how the formation of this course was built to serve the Native community with skilled Native lactation care.
 Breastfeeding is a traditional practice and is essential in Indigenous resiliency, and viewers will learn how important it is that these communities receive culturally-relevant care.
 During this webinar, viewers will gather insight into the needs of Native families and learn how the IBC program is uniquely poised to deliver them.

-Session 3: Leading for Racial Equity
+Session Three: Leading for Racial Equity

 The USBC is pleased to have hosted the 2021 three-part webinar series: Unpacking Commercial Milk Formula Marketing: Communities, Contexts, and Impacts.
 This series marked the 40th anniversary of the adoption of the International Code of Marketing of Breast-milk Substitutes and is part of an effort to create a shared understanding of commercial milk formula marketing practices and the disparate impact of marketing practices on communities in the U.S. and around the world.